AoO-24/MIT-6.824-Golang/README.md

     - [x] [Challenge1](docs/lab4.md)
     - [x] [Challenge2](docs/lab4.md)

-## 注意
+## Notice
-不保证绝对的 bug-free，但每个 lab 均测试 500 次以上，无一 fail。
+Absolute bug-free is not guaranteed, but each lab has tested more than 500 times without fail.